RobinMeneust/syracuse-conjecture/README.txt

 DESCRIPTION
 	Generates graphs in the jpeg format corresponding to maximum altitude, flight duration and altitude duration.
-	It also generates a resume named "synthese-min-max.txt" that provide minimum, maximum and average values for each one UMIN and UMAX are strictly positive integers and UMIN is lesser than UMAX UMAX must be lesser than 1,000,000,000,000,000
+	It also generates a resume named "synthese-min-max.txt" that provides minimum, maximum and average values for each one UMIN and UMAX are strictly positive integers and UMIN is lesser than UMAX UMAX must be lesser than 1,000,000,000,000,000